 Does the Alpha 300 work without cell service?

 Yes.
 The Alpha series uses direct GPS satellite signals and MURS radio frequencies for handheld-to-collar communication.
-It does not require Wi-Fi, cellular service, or internet connectivity.
+It doesn’t require Wi-Fi, cellular service, or internet connectivity.
 You can track and train dogs in remote wilderness with no cell coverage at all.

 How many dogs can the Alpha 300 track at once?